Motor Accidents Authority

 Improve efficiency and effectiveness of claims assessment, reduce claims assessment disputes and facilitate timely dispute resolution.

 Monitor and report on the operation of the scheme.
 Service the information requirements of greenslip purchasers through the provision of price comparison information and operate the claims advisory service.

 Support injury prevention by funding research, through provision of sponsorships and through participation with the community.

-SIRA’s new website is under development and redirects to the old MAA website for all CTP greenslip information, including prices and claims advice.
+SIRA’s website is useful for all CTP greenslip information, including prices and claims advice.

 The Claims Advisory number is still 1300 656 919.